A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Experiments

 \section{Experiments}

-We evaluated \ganname{} on two tasks: i) improvement of classification performance on imbalanced datasets, and ii) its ability to generate high-fidelity synthetic data.
-The experiments have been conducted on a Linux Mint system with a CoreI7 12700K CPU, 32GB of RAM and an NVIDIA RTX 3070 GPU.
-We have made the implementation of \ganname{} publicly available on GitHub\footnote{https://github.com/lakritidis/DeepCoreML}.
+We evaluated \ganname{} in four tasks: i) improvement of classification performance, ii) generation of high fidelity synthetic data, iii) input memorization risk, and iv) privacy preservation.
+The experiments have been conducted on a Linux Mint system with a CoreI7 12700K CPU, 32GB of RAM and NVIDIA RTX 3070 GPU.
+We have made the implementation of \ganname{} publicly available on GitHub\footnote{https://github.com/lakritidis/ctdGAN}.